rajnandan1/zodiva/README.md

 - __Add a Question__: Use this to add questions under that option for the user, to be asked by the zodiva bot just after the session starts.
 - __Enter  a Question__: Use the box on the left to enter question.
 You can add as many questions as you want.
 - __Enter  Options__: Use the box on the right to enter the options.
 Give a comma between each option.
 Only `text` options are supported as of now.
 User can only pick one option.

+# Notification Settings

+Under `SDK Settings` from left side menu.
+For now only _(option based)_ android is supported

+- __Server Key__: (Required)This is the server key in the google developer console.
+Go to console > Credentials.
+- __Sound Name__: (Optional)Sound to be played when a notification comes in.
+The file should be already added by in your app.
+- __Icon Name__: (Optional)Icon to be shown in the status bar.
+The file should be already added by in your app.
+- __Color__:(Optional) Color of the background image for the icon.
+Needs HEX vlaue eg #111111.